 Caring “Deep Down”?
 Exactly How Far Down?

-In more than a decade of leading an online group for the partners of adults with ADHD, I’ve heard it too many times: an ADHD partner who seems to view a partner’s illness not with compassion but as an….inconvenience.
+In more than a decade of leading the partners group, I’ve heard it too many times: an ADHD partner who seems to view a partner’s temporary illness not with compassion but as an….inconvenience.

-In fact, no matter what our fantasies are of our relationships, some of our intimate partners absolutely can be that cold, callous, or selfish—ADHD or not.
-If that’s the case, better wake up and smell the coffee!
+The fact is, some intimate partners absolutely can be that cold, callous, or selfish—ADHD or not.
+If that’s the case, we better face it.
+Humans come with variable capacities, including with empathy.

 How do we know, though, whether it’s ADHD creating this undesirable response or something else?
-Simple cold-heartedness, for example?
 There are no easy answers here.
 It’s for each person to judge.
+People with ADHD are not clones.
+Please remember that, and don’t assume that with enough love and caring—and medication—a true sociopath can change.

-But the hard truth is, sometimes you know for sure only after medical treatment for ADHD and any co-existing conditions, such as bipolar disorder, anxiety, or depression.
+The difficult truth is this: Sometimes you know for sure what you are dealing with only after medical treatment for ADHD and any co-existing conditions, such as bipolar disorder, anxiety, or depression.
+Talk about gray area.

-Granted, this is true for some; ADHD symptoms and poor coping strategies can stymie their ability to express or act upon what’s in their heart.
+Granted, this is true for some; ADHD symptoms and poor coping strategies can stymie their ability to express or act upon what’s in their hearts.
+Psychoeducation is a must for both partners.

-You must consider the rest of personality, as well as the complicating co-existing conditions (e.g. conduct disorder, antisocial personality disorder, and more).
-In other words, these judgments must be made on a case-by-case basis.
+We must consider the complicating co-existing conditions (e.g. conduct disorder, antisocial personality disorder, autistic-spectrum disorders, and more).
 It’s easy to toss around “cookie-cutter” platitudes.
 But, they don’t help anyone—and can do great harm.
+We must see people diagnosed with ADHD as individuals, not clones.

 Learning to Draw On Newer Memories